laurentpertois/Temp-Admin/README.md

+# A NEW VERSION OF THE SCRIPT IS COMING SOON, WAIT BEFORE USING THIS ONE#

 # Temp-Admin
 Jamf script to give admin privileges for a few minutes, remove them from the user and other accounts